 Healthy, Clean Cities

-Cities face an enormous challenge in becoming resilient, healthy places to live, while reaching net-zero-emissions in just a few short years.
-EIT Climate-KIC is working with 15 of the most ambitious mayors, municipalities and city communities in Europe to design portfolios of joined-up innovations capable of unlocking wholesale transformation across all city systems – from mobility to waste to energy to health and the built environment.
-Our first cohort of partners includes Amsterdam, Edinburgh, Kraków, Križevci, Leuven, Madrid, Malmö, Maribor, Milano, Niš, Orléans, Sarajevo, Skopje and Vienna.
+Cities face an enormous challenge in becoming resilient, healthy places to live while reaching net-zero-emissions in just a few short years.
+EIT Climate-KIC is working with 15 of the most ambitious mayors, municipalities and city communities in Europe to design portfolios of joined-up innovations capable of unlocking wholesale transformation across all city systems – from mobility to waste, from energy to health, and the built environment.
+Our first cohort of partners includes Amsterdam, Edinburgh, Kraków, Križevci, Leuven, Madrid, Malmö, Maribor, Milan, Niš, Orléans, Sarajevo, Skopje and Vienna.

-Our work is informed by more than 10 years of experience working in the field of urban environment gathered through EIT Climate-KIC ‘s large-scale programmes and flagship initiatives, notably Smart, Sustainable Districts (SSD), City Finance Lab, and Building Technology Accelerator (BTA).
-Furthermore, EIT Climate-KIC brings the interdisciplinary professional expertise of the Cities team, including our design partners Bankers without Boundaries, Dark Matter Labs, The Democratic Society, and Material Economics.
+Our work is informed by more than 10 years of experience in urban sustainability gathered through EIT Climate-KIC‘s large-scale programmes and flagship initiatives, notably Smart, Sustainable Districts (SSD), City Finance Lab, and Building Technology Accelerator (BTA).
+Furthermore, EIT Climate-KIC brings the interdisciplinary professional expertise of the Cities team, including our design partners Bankers without Boundaries, Dark Matter Labs, The Democratic Society, the Global Covenant of Mayors and Material Economics.

-Innovation-as-usual, which is typically ‘siloed’ and focused on supplying the market with technology-led solutions, is not going to deliver a just, inclusive world within 1.5-degree of warming from pre-industrial levels.
-Innovation is essential, but not as we have been doing it.
+Innovation-as-usual, which is typically ‘siloed’ and focused on supplying the market with technology-led solutions, is not going to deliver a just, inclusive world within 1.5-degrees of warming from pre-industrial levels.
+Innovation is essential, but have not risen to the challenge in the scale we now need.
 We need innovation to catalyse systemic change through a portfolio approach informed by a collaborative narrative.

 Positions and Problem Space Narratives